MaruCB/backend-assessment/README.md

 ## Dependencies

-You'll also need to install all dependencies of the project with:
+You'll also need to run all dependencies of the project with:
 ```
+poetry install
-poetry run
+poetry run my-script
 ```
 You can find more information about Poetry [here](https://python-poetry.org/docs/basic-usage/#using-poetry-run).